nicoloval/NEMtropy/README.md

 [comment]: # insert arxiv badge

-NEMtropy: Network Entropy Maximization, a Toolbox Running On Python
+NEMtropy: Network Entropy Maximization, a Toolbox Running On PYthon
 -------------------------------------------------------------------

 NEMtropy is a Maximum-Entropy toolbox for networks, released as a python3 module.